password123456/window_eventlog_parse/logparse/README.md

 <img src="https://github.com/password123456/window_eventlog_parse/blob/master/logparse/logon_id.png">

- When user logon, system create to user unique Logon ID value expressed with Hexadecimal and It use until user initiated logoff. system will change the value new one every time when user logon. by this you can trace everything of user's activity.
+ When user logon, system create to user unique Logon ID value expressed with Hexadecimal and It use until user initiated logoff. system will change the value new one every time when user logon.

+ **By Logon ID you can trace everything of user's activity.**

 <img src="https://github.com/password123456/window_eventlog_parse/blob/master/logparse/logon_id_example.png">